SWEGroup39/GatorChatApp/API_Documentation.md

 ### Requirements and Error Messages
 - An **Internal Server Error** will be returned if there are errors regarding the database connection or the query itself.
-- Otherwise, the user will be removed from the database along with a "User deleted successfully." console log message.
+- If all requirements are met, the user will be removed from the database along with a "User deleted successfully." console log message.
 ---

 [Back to top](#TOC)